Villy21/JsWidget/README.md

 ## Samples

-* [CounterJsWidget](jsWidget/CounterJsWidget) — an example of creating buttons and storing values ​​for reuse in a JS-Widget.
+* [CounterJsWidget](jsWidget/CounterJsWidget) — an example of creating buttons and storing values ​​for reuse in a JS-Widget. [link for testing in a browser](https://vitalek.app/jsWidget/CounterJsWidget/index.html)
-* [TicTacToeJsWidget](jsWidget/TicTacToeJsWidget) — an example of creating a game in a JS-Widget.
+* [TicTacToeJsWidget](jsWidget/TicTacToeJsWidget) — an example of creating a game in a JS-Widget. [link for testing in a browser](https://vitalek.app/jsWidget/TicTacToeJsWidget/index.html)
 * [GeoLocationJsWidget](jsWidget/GeoLocationJsWidget) — an example of using geolocation in a JS-Widget. **IMPORTANT:** The first time you use the JavaScript Geo API in a widget, iOS will prompt you for location permission on the iOS home screen.
-If you skip this prompt, you can manually configure permissions in iOS Settings -> WidgetWeb.
+If you skip this prompt, you can manually configure permissions in iOS Settings -> WidgetWeb. [link for testing in a browser](https://vitalek.app/jsWidget/GeoLocationJsWidget/index.html)

 # Debugging your own JS-Widgets